ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 val curried_cat : string -> string -> string = <fun>
 ```

 Functions can take several equivalent forms, depending on the way data is passed or returned.
-It is important to:
+It is important to be able to:
-* Be able to refactor in any direction
+* Refactor in any direction
 * Have both forms starting from any of each.

 Currying and uncurrying should be understood as operations acting on functions the same way addition and substractions are operations acting on numbers.